saturneric/GpgFrontend/docs/about/code-binary-verify.md

-# Code & binary Verify
+# Code & Binary Verify

-Some users of this software have relatively high requirements for security, so here are instructions on how to verify whether the code and executable files have been tampered with.
+Some users of this software have relatively high requirements for security, so here are instructions on how to verify whether the code and executable files have been tampered with.If you find that the signature is incorrect, please stop using it immediately.

 When you see the document, every binary file version released on github is automatically compiled after submission using **Github Actions**.